Arizona Man Saves Woman Using CPR Techniques He Learned From ‘The Office’

-Anyone who regularly watched The Office probably has fond memories of the NBC sitcom — assuming they can forget the horrendous final two seasons.
+Anyone who regularly watched The Office probably has fond memories of the NBC sitcom.
 The adaptation of the original BBC series of the same name lasted for nine seasons, and aside from providing plenty of laughs, it provided viewers a glimpse of how interoffice friendships and relationships work.

 Some fans might remember how one episode taught the basics of CPR.
 It seems one viewer from Tuscon paid close attention, and it ended up saving someone’s life.